Chase Austin: NASCAR career

 In late 2004, at age 14, Austin signed a driver development deal with Hendrick Motorsports.
 Hendrick assigned him to race for the team's ally SS Racing in the ASA Late Model Series.

 In 2009, he won two races with one top five, six top ten finishes and a pole position.

 Hendrick dissolved its driver development program in 2006.
 Originally backed by the new STAR Motorsports team, the deal fell through after STAR failed to fulfill its financial obligations.
 Austin's family was given a race shop and car parts, so they used the parts to race in numerous series.
-While a 16-year-old in high school, Austin was the driver and crew chief for the family effort.
-He raced in 23 events in the season, with 3 wins, six top fives, and eight top tens.
+While a sixteen-year-old in high school, Austin was the driver and crew chief for the family effort.
+He raced in 23 events in the season, with three wins, six top fives, and eight top tens.
 He competed on dirt and asphalt.
 He competed in his first USAR Hooters Procup Series race.

 Austin made one start at the 2007 Sam's Town 250 at Memphis Motorsports Park for RWI, finishing 41st after crashing out.
 In that start, he became the first African American driver to start in a NASCAR Busch Series (then the name of the XFINITY Series) oval track race, and the second African American driver to start in the series' history.
 He started in eleven NASCAR Grand National Division, Busch East Series races, with four top ten finishes.
 He had his first start in ARCA that season.
-He was scheduled to run 15 races for RWI in the Nationwide Series in 2008, but those plans were postponed.
+He was scheduled to run fifteen races for RWI in the Nationwide Series in 2008, but those plans were postponed.
 He left the team later in the season.
 He was announced as the driver of the No. 32 Trail Motorsport Chevrolet Silverado in 2009, but the team closed very early in the season.
-Chase Austin picked up a ride with Xxxtreme Motorsport to drive the #07 Chevrolet part-time.
+Chase Austin picked up a ride with Xxxtreme Motorsport to drive the No. 07 Chevrolet part-time.
 During the Nationwide Series race at Bristol Motor Speedway on August 21, 2009, he crashed heavily with Kyle Busch and Reed Sorenson while dropping down the track following a punctured tire.

 Austin ran a Camping World Truck and Nationwide race in 2010 for the newly formed United Racing Group with sponsorship from Walgreens and Forgotten Harvest.